eclipse-archived/ceylon-lang.org/blog/2012-04-10-ceylon-herd-unleashed.md

 If you think this is not good enough, please let us know.

-## OK, enough with the prep talk, who do I get started?
+## OK, enough with the prep talk, how do I get started?

 Ceylon Herd is [available here][herd], we can help you [get started][get-started], and you can even [download its source][source]